 How we approach Organizational Empathy at Blueboard

 When Blueboard first launched, the vision of the co-founders was to create a company that’s connected and truly knows our employees – not just their work selves, but their whole selves.
-As we shared in the examples above, this approach has manifested itself across every aspect of our company, from learning and development to performance reviews to team events.
+As we shared in the examples above, this approach has manifested itself across every aspect of our company, from learning and development to performance reviews to team events, and employee wellbeing programs.

 We’re incredibly proud of the culture we built, and Organizational Empathy has played a huge role.
 It’s the reason we’ve only had two people voluntarily leave Blueboard since we started hiring in 2015.
 Now we’re 85 employees across three offices, which means we’ve had a turnover rate of around 2.5% over four years (far less than the average 19% The Society for Human Resources Management (SHRM) assessed across all industries in mid-2017).

 With this shift to work-life integration in an employee-driven market, people’s expectations are changing.
-The modern employee wants purpose, not just a paycheck.
+The modern employee wants purpose and recognition, not just a paycheck.
 Relationships, not just colleagues.
 Personal growth, not just career growth.
 To be relevant and competitive in today’s workforce, companies need to invest in the people who serve the business - and not just their work selves, but their whole selves.

-If you want to learn more about how experiential rewards can help you promote Organizational Empathy at your organization, we’d love to chat!
+If you want to learn more about how experiential rewards and employee appreciation can help you promote Organizational Empathy at your organization, we’d love to chat!
 To get in touch with our team, simply reach out via the Request Demo button above ^^.